 United’s new policies include providing a frontal photo of your pet’s face as well as a picture of your pet standing in front of their crate.
 The latter shows the airline that the kennel is the correct size for your dog.

 A health certificate should be issued within ten days of travel.
-If you travel for more then ten days, United requires a new health certificate issued for your return.
+If you travel for more than ten days, United requires a new health certificate issued for your return.

 After booking a flight with a pet, United sends out a Petsafe pre-travel informational packet.
 Between five and ten days before your trip, you must send in for approval the health certificate, two photos, and a signed Customer Acknowledgement Form.
 If you do not resubmit these forms, United will not confirm your flight.